 I now struggle to keep my weight at 167, which is about forty-five pounds under my normal.
 My appetite is very good the majority of the time, but I still struggle.
-My muscles are smaller, and don’t recover quickly.
+My muscles are smaller and don’t recover quickly.
 I have some symptoms like periodic numbness in my small fingers due to ulnar nerve damage, eye floaters, and severe spinal pain.
 I experiment with many diets considering my ongoing food sensitivities.
 I take LDN (Low dose Naltrexone), CoQ10, L-Carnitine, creatine, fish oil, and alpha lipoic acid.
 I wear compression stockings at times, take salt pills, and keep a jug near my bed at night to urinate in so I don’t get dizzy when I stand.
 Situations like these affect all aspects of your life.
 Some doctors recommend IVIG, and others tell me to steer clear.
-I still do my own research on a regular basis.
+I still do my research regularly.
 I wonder if an autoimmune condition was triggered, or if my mitochondria/nerves were damaged.
 I wonder why no doctor has any idea what to say.
-I wonder if deep down they really know, or if it goes over there head and only the “higher ups” know.
+I wonder if deep down they really know, or if it goes over their head and only the “higher ups” know.
 I have a feeling that someone in the field is familiar with the poisons being prescribed.
 Everyone is reluctant to admit that there is an issue.
-Nobody wants to be sued, or to have to pay for the development of another antibiotic.
+Nobody wants to be sued or to have to pay for the development of another antibiotic.

-When my father was 36, he had a flu.
+When my father was 36, he had the flu.
 He was put on a fluoroquinolone.
 He has had severe brain fog, major fatigue, restless leg syndrome, and a plethora of other mysterious symptoms ever since.
 He even had trouble with his Achilles tendon.
 He had an abnormal muscle biopsy that showed red-ragged fibers.
 My doctors would not agree to give me a muscle biopsy.
 He’s sixty-eight now.
 When he asks doctors what the chances are that it was the antibiotics all along, he typically gets the shoulder shrug and an “Anything’s possible.”

 Antibiotic Reactions Are Real

 Anytime you explain this to the average person they think you are a crazy hypochondriac.
 Unless your illness has a name, you will be in for a rude awakening when it comes to people’s reactions, including most physicians.
-If there was one thing I could say to someone who is taking any medication, and feels like there is a problem, I would tell them to trust their gut.
-It took me years to forgive myself for not going back to the prescribing hospital, or at least standing my ground at the one I visited.
+If there was one thing I could say to someone who is taking any medication and feels like there is a problem, I would tell them to trust their gut.
+It took me years to forgive myself for not going back to the prescribing hospital or at least standing my ground at the one I visited.
 I should have gone in right away and demanded another drug.
 Six years later, after the initial Bactrim reaction, I’m still “toughing it out,”

 We Need Your Help